Kevinlc33/FaceRecognitionBrainAPI/README.md

+# FaceRecognitionBrainAPI

-# FaceRecognitionBrainAPI is the backend server for smart-brain.
+ FaceRecognitionBrainAPI is the backend server for smart-brain.

 See: (https://github.com/Kevinlc33/smart-brain).